Finding Ways to Serve

-- Working as a language instructor
+- Volunteering as a language instructor

-- Running a film series on campus
+- Implementing a film series on campus

-- Raising awareness on human trafficking
+- Raising human trafficking awareness

 "Tutoring was a great experience.
 It was a really low-key way to get to know some kids in the area and make a tangible difference in their lives." --Margo Smith '11 (Political Science)

 The Honors Scholars Program is well-known across the JBU campus for hosting The Venue, a campus-wide event in which participants (honors and non-honors students, faculty, staff and administrators) are encouraged to explore the arts and/or raise their awareness of current political and social causes.